NathanAllerton/Virtual-Machine-OS-Simulation/README.md

-Created a VOS and tested metrics for different CPU scheduling algorithms Simulated a CPU, disk, memory, memory manager, scheduler, and loader Program runs through a datafile containing several addressing for different jobs Determined which scheduler was superior in sifting through data
+Created a VOS and tested metrics for different CPU scheduling algorithms Simulated a CPU, disk, memory, memory manager, scheduler, and loader Program runs through a datafile containing several addresses for different jobs that determined which scheduler was superior in sifting through data.

 <p align="center">